jeffh/describe/README.rst

 Describe
 ========

-An experimental BDD_ styled framework inspired off of RSpec_.
-The reason of BDD over TDD is out of scope of this article.
+A `Behavior Drive Development`_ framework inspired off of RSpec_.
+The reason of BDD over TDD is out of scope of this project.
 But this framework is simply a way to try and encourage me to do more testing.

 .. _BDD: http://en.wikipedia.org/wiki/Behavior_Driven_Development